PerpetualOrganizationArchitect/.github/profile/README.md

 ### Front-End

 - **[Poa Front-End](https://github.com/PerpetualOrganizationArchitect/Poa-site)**
   - **Description**: The front-end codebase for Poa, providing an intuitive interface for creating and managing your decentralized organization.
 This repo includes the UI/UX components, integrations with the smart contracts, and various utilities to enhance the user experience.
+Also inlcudes our subgraph which won ETH DENVER 2024 best new subgraph.
-  - **Technologies**: React, Next.js, JavaScript, Apollo Client, The Graph
+  - **Technologies**: React, Next.js, JavaScript, Apollo Client, The Graph, IPFS, hosted with fleek
   - **Live Demo**: [poa.community](https://poa.community)

 ## Contributing